5/7/2025

 Analyst, Bank of America

-Hi, thank you and good morning.
-First on the volumes for the quarter, are you saying this is customer destocking or the consumer's demand is, ultimate consumer demand is less or is it a mix of both, what are you trying to say?
+Hi, thank you, and good morning.
+First on the volumes for the quarter, are you saying this is customer destocking or the consumer's demand is, you know, ultimate consumer demand is less, or is it a mix of both, were you trying to say?

 speaker

-Well, yeah, so the one thing Roger, I think we gotta be careful of is trying to pontificate what our customers are doing.
-Historically you might see them pull back a little bit in terms of what their inventory positions are if they see a softer demand and a greater focus on their own working capital.
+Well, yeah, so the one thing, Roger, I think we've got to be careful of is that trying to pontificate what our customers are doing.
+Historically, you might see them pull back a little bit in terms of what their inventory positions are if they see softer demand and a greater focus on their own working capital.
 So for us, we put in a level of conservatism of what we historically may have experienced for a short period of time.
-Again, you're in a 90 day window where it's a bit of a wait and see, but again, we're looking more from a, just overall demand consumption standpoint and so if our customers are anticipating a call down in terms of their sales, then we typically would see that a quarter or even two quarters ahead of what that impact might be realized and we started to see again in the second half of March, really some of those inconsistent order patterns leading up to liberation day and trying to understand what the landscape looks like for them.
+Again, you're in a 90-day window where it's a bit of a wait-and-see situation, But again, we're looking more from a just overall demand consumption standpoint.
+And so if our customers are anticipating a call down in terms of their sales, then we typically would see that a quarter or even two quarters ahead of what that impact might be realized.
+And we started to see, again, in the second half of March, really some of those inconsistent order patterns leading up to Liberation Day and trying to understand what the landscape looks like for them.
 There's quite a bit of activity going back and forth.
-For us, it's finding appropriate ways to load our lines and take appropriate measures related to idle and of capacity, which can have a short term impact on your overall fixed cost leverage inside of the facilities.
-If we don't anticipate this being kind of a permanent move because quite frankly, it's not a situation where we're losing mass amounts of share, it's a matter of what will the consumer do, what will our customers pull and do we have the right capacity, do we have the right demand for the, not only ourselves, but for the market itself.
+For us, it's finding appropriate ways to load our lines and take appropriate measures related to idling of capacity, which can have, you know, a short-term impact on your overall fixed cost leverage inside of the facilities.
+If we don't anticipate this being, you know, kind of a permanent move because, you know, quite frankly, it's not a situation where we're you know, losing mass amounts of share, it's a matter of what will the consumer do, what will our customers pull, and do we have, you know, the right, you know, capacity, do we have the right demand for the, not only ourselves, but for the market itself.

 speaker